Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Discussion

 \subsection{Dichroism of the Optical Circular Conductivity}

-Since we can quantitatively obtain the absolute transmission, the complex conductivity, and the Faraday angle of \FPS\ in our measurements, it is, therefore, possible to extract from our data the circular optical conductivity of the split magnon mode.
+FePS$_3$ is considered to have an Ising-like (1D) spin Hamiltonian where the spins are directed along the $c$-axis.
+Hence, there should be a negligible, if any, anisotropy effect on the absorption spectra in different polarizations along the crystal's $ab$ plane, as can be seen in our data (see App.~\ref{sec:appTr}).
+This allows us to consider the 122\cm as an isotropic excitation in the polarized magneto-transmission data.
+Since we can quantitatively obtain the absolute transmission, the complex conductivity, and the Faraday angle of FePS$_3$ in our measurements, it is, therefore, possible to extract from our data the circular optical conductivity of the split 122\cm mode.
 The two field-separated collective modes can be associated with the right- and left-handed circular polarizations of the two opposite spin sublattices in the antiferromagnetic state ~\cite{Lan2017}.
-At zero field, there is no difference between one spin population and the other, and the magnon has a single eigen energy.
+At zero field, there is no difference between one spin population and the other, and the 122\cm excitation has a single eigen energy.
 Hence, the two circular polarizations combine into one linearly polarized mode at 122\cm.
-It is important to note here that our measurements show no difference between the magnon mode at zero field and the two principal polarizations used in this work.
-We attribute it to the fact that \FPS\ is considered to have an Ising-like (1D) spin Hamiltonian and that the spins are directed along the $c$-axis.
-Hence, there is no considerable effect on different polarizations along the crystal's $ab$ plane.
-However, with the application of a magnetic field, the modes split into low and high energy modes with a corresponding circular optical conductivity $\sigma_+$ and $\sigma_-$.
+The application of a magnetic field splits the modes into low and high energy modes with a corresponding circular optical conductivity $\sigma_+$ and $\sigma_-$.

 We follow the procedure described in Ref.~\citep{Levallois2015} however, due to the anisotropy in the magnetic state, the in-plane optical conductivity tensor should be described as follows: